Keep your email address up to date

 Handle library materials carefully

 Exercise care in handling library materials.
 If you damage an item, you'll need to pay for its repair or replacement.
+Examples of damage can include writing or highlighting, food spills, water damage, Post-It note usage (sticky notes leave a residue that can destroy pages over time), folding pages, placing extraneous paper in a book so that the binding is stressed, tearing or removing pages, excessive heat or sunlight on media materials.
 Fines are assessed according to the severity of the damage.
 Do not attempt repairs yourself.
+Notify the Circulation desk about damaged materials.

 Let us know if you don’t want your name disclosed to other patrons